Andrew Pelling

 Andrew John Pelling (born 20 August 1959) is a British politician.
-First elected as a Conservative he was an independent Member of Parliament for Croydon Central and on 30 March 2010 announced his intention to contest the seat as an Independent at the 2010 general election, but lost the seat to his former party.
-He was also a member of the London Assembly for Croydon and Sutton and a councillor in Croydon.
-Pelling later became a member of the Labour Party in February 2011; he was subsequently expelled from Labour in February 2022.
+He was Member of Parliament for Croydon Central from 2005 to 2010, first as a Conservative, then from 2007 as an independent.
+He contested the seat as an independent at the 2010 general election, but lost to his former party.

+He was also a councillor in Croydon and a member of the London Assembly.
+He joined the Labour Party in February 2011 but was subsequently expelled from Labour in February 2022.
+In early 2024 he joined the Liberal Democrats, and stood unsuccessfully for the party in Croydon East at the 2024 general election.

 Education and local government

 Pelling and his family have lived in Croydon for six generations.
-He was educated at the Trinity School, Croydon and then New College, Oxford, where he led the Oxford University Conservative Association.
+He was educated at Trinity School, Croydon and then New College, Oxford, where he led the Oxford University Conservative Association.
 He was elected to the position of Librarian of the Oxford Union, a senior position, and ran for President several times without being elected, on one occasion losing to William Hague.
 Before becoming a full-time politician, Pelling was an international investment banker.

 He was elected to Croydon Council in 1982 in Broad Green ward and later represented the ward of Heathfield.
 He served as Chair, first of the Education Committee in the early 1990s and subsequently became Deputy Leader of the Conservative Group when they lost control of the Council in 1994.
 From 2002 until 2005, he was the leader of the Conservative group in Croydon and stepped down from the Council in 2006 after 24 years.

 Pelling was first elected to the London Assembly in 2000, and retained his seat in 2004.
 He was a member of the London Development Agency and chaired the GLA budget committee.